gnbond/Rectangular/README.md

 ## Unit testing

-Unit tests are written using [Catch](http://catch-lib.net/), which is a single (large!!
+Unit tests are in the `tests` directory.
+Tests are written using [Catch2](http://catch-lib.net/) test framework, which is a single (large!!
 650k) header file.
 The `catch.hpp` file is included directly in this project (and makes up 98% of the linecount).
 One downside is that the `test_main.o` file can take a long time to compile (500Mb process size, 30-60 CPU seconds), so take care if you are running the tests inside a smallish Docker container.

 Filenames starting with `test_` are the unit tests.
 Filenames starting with `test_nc_` are code snippets that should not compile.
 A Makefile is included, and is needed only for the unit tests.   `make check` will compile and run the unit tests and confirm the `test_nc` code does not compile.
 Hint: when porting to a new compiler, it's worth manually checking that the `test_nc_` tests fail for the reason expected, not because of some other unexpected system dependency!